mmeest/Yin-and-Yang-Symbol-in-JavaScript/README.md

 using JavaScript to draw Yin and Yang symbol

 # Features:
-* Compact HTML page with CSS and JS to draw Yin and Yang symbol
+* Compact HTML page with CSS, JS and comments to draw Yin and Yang symbol
 * User input for size of the symbol